abid-mujtaba/haskell-cas/comments.md

 * For a non-empty list we print the surrounding parentheses and use another related utility function to print the meat of the expression.

 **C.7** - In this utility function for a single element we simply print the expression within.
 For a larger list we use a head:tail pattern-match to extract the head show it, add the separator and then use recursion on the rest.

+**C.8** - We analyze the elements of the list, in particular the first two elements.
+If the second element is negative we print a minus "-" and then recursively call showSum with the second element changed from negative to positive so that when it is printed another negative sign isn't printed.